just-vkp/js-insider/README.md

 # Points :

- * What is JavaScript,
+ * What is JavaScript
- * What is the use of JS,
+ * What is the use of JS
- * How JS works behind the scene,
+ * How JS works behind the scene
- * JS variables,
+ * JS variables
- * JS datatypes,
+ * JS datatypes
- * JS type conversion,
+ * JS type conversion
- * JS operator,
+ * JS operator
- * JS basic Functions, Function expression, Arrow Function,
+ * JS basic Functions, Function expression, Arrow Function
  * JS loops, For & While